-I joined GCA as Director of Strategic Communications, and I am thrilled to face the challenge.
+I joined GCA as Director of Global Strategic Communications, and I am thrilled to face the challenge.
 My responsibilities include participating in campaign strategies and PR initiatives with internal and external teams, coordinating the development of collateral across all teams, and producing materials for different communication channels to target the organization’s various audiences.
 What I love best is to develop and build sound relationships with key journalists, influencers, and advocates.

 What brought me to GCA was its purpose and multicultural environment, the great expertise of the teams, the importance of its mission, and a strong belief that the Internet can become a better place to serve social development, economic growth, and interconnection of societies across the world.
 GCA’s has a clear purpose to reduce cyber risk by building concrete solutions and standing as a strong partner across all sectors and geographies.